olzhasar/olzhasar.github.io/content/posts/unlocking-the-power-of-asyncio-semaphore.md

 async def main():
     async with aiohttp.ClientSession() as session:
-        await asyncio.gather(*(make_request(session, i + 1) for i in range(10)))
+        await asyncio.gather(*(make_request(session) for _ in range(10)))

 asyncio.run(main())

 ```

-This code does pretty much the same job as the example with the Lock. `asyncio.Semaphore` automatically blocks the execution of the coroutine if the number of currently acquired locks that were not released exceeds the specified capacity.
+This code does pretty much the same job as the example with the Lock. `asyncio.Semaphore` automatically blocks the execution of the `coroutine` if the number of currently acquired locks that were not released exceeds the specified capacity.